Cymbalta and Medical Marijuana

 However, these interactions don’t necessarily mean you shouldn’t use the two together at all.
 Rather, you should closely monitor your symptoms and keep in touch with your doctor.
 Detecting severe interactions earlier can help you feel better faster.

 Drugs.com classifies the interaction between Cymbalta and marijuana as moderate.
 According to their guide, doctors should only recommend the combination in special circumstances.
-So, how dangerous the interactions will be depends on your individual circumstances — your doctor will determine if the benefits outweigh the risks.
+So, how dangerous the interactions will depend on your individual circumstances — your doctor will determine if the benefits outweigh the risks.

 Cannabis as a Replacement for Cymbalta